vancluever/z2d/README.md

 Currently:

  * Basic rendering of lines and cubic Beziers.
-   - Additionally, examples exist in the [`spec/`](spec/) directory for representing arcs and quadratic Beziers with current primitives.
-Dedicated helpers for these are planned!
+   - Circular arc helpers now exist.
+Using these to draw ellipses are planned with the addition of transformations.
+Additionally, examples exist in the [`spec/`](spec/) directory for representing arcs and quadratic Beziers with current primitives.
  * Filling and stroking:
    - Miter, bevel, and round join supported for stroking.
    - Butt, square, and round caps supported for stroking.
    - Dashed lines currently not supported (planned!)
-   - Certain edge cases (such as zero-length strokes) not supported, but planned.
  * Simple composition:
    - Currently only opaque pixel sources supported, gradients/etc planned.
  * Pixel formats: